ConsumerDataRight/mock-register/README.md

 There are a number of ways that the artefacts within this project can be used:
 1. Build and deploy the source code
 2. Use the pre-built image
+3. Use the docker compose file to run a multi-container mock CDR Ecosystem

 ### Build and deploy the source code